Call (515) 277-6358 to schedule your consultation!

 Oral and Overall Health

-At some point in the visit, your provider will ask questions regarding your oral and overall health practices to monitor any concerns that could affect your treatment.
+At some point in the visit, your dentist des moines iowa will ask questions regarding your oral and overall health practices to monitor any concerns that could affect your treatment.
 For instance, patients diagnosed with diabetes are more likely to develop gum disease, requiring extra attention in this area during appointments.
 Being honest with your dentist about your medical conditions or medications you are taking is essential in creating an effective oral treatment plan and preventing future dental issues.

 Risk of Decay (Teeth, Roots, Gums)